How to Find Hidden Roads and Navigate Without GPS

 Navigating Without GPS

 GPS dies.
 Phones lose signal.
 Battery banks fail.
+I learned this lesson stranded in the Nevada desert with a dead phone and no clue which direction to go.
 Old-school navigation skills aren’t romantic nostalgia—they’re essential backup systems for any serious adventure cyclist.

 Paper Maps Still Work